tracking-exposed/pornhub.tracking.exposed/content/potest/announcement-1.md

    }
 ```

-The json object above is the second video snippet from a recommented page, and now we'll produce and share the final CSV as part of this experiment.
+The above json object is the second video snippet from a recommended page, now we will produce and share the final CSV as part of this experiment.

-...In regards of the chrome extension, it seems definitely blocked at the moment:
+...In regards of the Chrome extension, it seems definitely blocked at the moment:

 {{<bord-img href="/images/extension-chrome-rejected-January2020.png">}}